rmcd1024/derivmkts/README.md

 This is a collection of option pricing functions for a course in financial derivatives.
-The names of the functions mostly match those in my book *Derivatives Markets*, which is why the package is named what it is.
+The names of the functions mostly match those in my book *Derivatives Markets*, which explains the package name.
 This is the first version; I expect to add many functions over time.
 Depending upon the level of the course, this package may or may not be helpful for students.
 I hope that at a minimum it will be helpful for instructors.

-There are of course other option pricing packages, notably RQuantLib and fOptions.
+There are of course other option pricing packages for R, notably RQuantLib and fOptions.
 I don't claim to add significant functionality to those.
 This package does, however, have a few aspects that might be unique, which I describe below.

 ## Things of note